What you can claim on

 - external solar shading

-You can claim for fixtures, eg:
+You can claim for fixtures, for example:

 - fitted kitchens